jupyter-server/enterprise_gateway/docs/source/http-mode.md

 ## `notebook-http` Mode

+**NOTE** This mode may one day become a plug-in to the Jupyter Kernel Gateway or split into a separate project.
+The concepts documented here, however, will survive any move.

 The `KernelGatewayApp.api` command line argument can be set to `notebook-http`.
 In this mode, the kernel gateway exposes annotated cells in the `KernelGatewayApp.seed_uri` notebook as HTTP resources.

 To turn a notebook cell into a HTTP handler, you must prefix it with a single line comment.
 The comment describes the HTTP method and resource, as in the following Python example: